surt91/AGraphADay/readme.md

 tweet if possible.
 If a number smaller than 1025 is detected, it is used as the number of nodes.

-## Selection of Recognized Keywords

-### Graph Types

-    * Watts-Strogatz
-    * Barabási-Albert
-    * Powerlaw cluster graph
-    * Delaunay triangulation and some subgraphs
-    * Minimum Radius graph
-    * some real world networks (source: http://www-personal.umich.edu/~mejn/netdata/)
-    * Caveman graph

-### Styles

-    * Betweenness
-        * dark background
-        * node color and size dependent on betweenness centrality
-        * edge thickness dependent on betweenness centrality

-    * Degree
-        * white background
-        * node size and color dependent on their degree

-    * Blocky
-        * dark background
-        * square nodes
-        * node color dependent on their eigenvector

-    * Curved
-        * white background
-        * curved edges
-        * node size and color dependent on their HITS score assuming the graph is a citation network

-### Layouts

-    * sfdp
-    * Fruchterman Reingold (spring based layout)
-    * ARF (attractive and repulsive forces, nodes inside a disk)
-    * radial tree
-    * blockmodel (stochastic blockmodel based hirachic layout)
-    * dot (from graphviz, a hierarchic layout)
-    * neato (from graphviz also known as Kamada-Kawai)
-    * circular (from graphviz, nodes on a circle)
-    * twopi (from graphviz, radial layout)

-## Setup
+## :hammer_and_wrench: Setup

-Every time the program runs it will create a graph, save it as `png` and its details in a `txt` named after the current unix timestamp and tweets it.
+Every time the program runs it will create a graph, save it as `png` and its details in a `txt` named after the current Unix timestamp and tweets it.

-**Important:** If you want to connect to Twitter, do not forget to put in valid keys and secrets in `keys_and_secrets.py`.
+:key: **Important:** If you want to connect to Twitter, do not forget to put in valid keys and secrets in `keys_and_secrets.py`.

 Also there is at least one submodule which should be loaded from GitHub, therefore run `git submodule update --init --recursive` after cloning.